simonrabate/simonrabate.github.io/_pages/research.md

 ## Under review

 - *Labor Supply Effects of Survivor Insurance:  Evidence From a Benefit Cut in the Netherlands*,
 with Julie Treguier
-R&R at *Labour Economics*
+Accepted for publication at *Labour Economics*

     - **Abstract**